Field Manual · DAM

 When collaboration happens in a single, structured system, teams spend less time searching for information and more time creating value.
 The DAM becomes not just a storage tool but the operational backbone of creative collaboration.

-Guide Steps
+The Steps

-1. Centralise Access for All Teams
+1. Centralize Access for All Teams

 The foundation of collaboration is visibility.
 Ensure every department—creative, marketing, product, and legal—has access to the same DAM platform.
 Use permission-based roles to grant appropriate access while maintaining control.
 Creators can upload and tag draft assets.
 Reviewers can comment and approve.
 Consumers can search and download approved content.
 Admins oversee structure, metadata, and governance.
-By centralising access, everyone works from the same system, eliminating email attachments and scattered file-sharing tools.
+By centralizing access, everyone works from the same system, eliminating email attachments and scattered file-sharing tools.

 2. Create a Shared Taxonomy and Metadata Framework

 Teams collaborate best when they speak the same language.
-A shared taxonomy ensures everyone categorises, searches, and retrieves assets in a consistent way.
+A shared taxonomy ensures everyone categorizes, searches, and retrieves assets in a consistent way.
 To build one: Involve multiple departments in designing metadata fields and tag lists.
 Use controlled vocabularies to maintain consistency.
 Include metadata for owner, campaign, region, and status.
 Use AI tagging to assist when manual input isn’t practical.
-When every team uses the same metadata rules, assets become universally discoverable—accelerating collaboration across the organisation.
+When every team uses the same metadata rules, assets become universally discoverable—accelerating collaboration across the organization.

 3. Implement Collaborative Workflows